My work is multidisciplinary. I create abstract paintings on linen, multi-media installations, and mixed media work on paper.

 In 1990 I returned to painting, experimenting with color, line, movement and geometric forms.

-Color is the defining element in my work.
-It is joyous.
-My goal now is to present a purely visual space in which color and line are combined to create the illusion of movement and to elicit a visceral response.
+Color, a language of emotion and energy, joyous and dynamic, is the defining element in my paintings.
+My goal is to present a purely visual space in which color and line are combined to create the illusion of movement and to elicit a visceral response.